-A set X equipped with such a topology is called a topological space. - Remark 2.3.
+• the empty set $\emptyset \subset X$ is in τ (being the union of no subsets) and • the whole set $X \subset X$ itself is in τ (being the intersection of no subsets).
+A set X equipped with such a topology is called a topological space. - Remark 2.4.
 In the field of topology it is common to eventually simply say "space" as shorthand for "topological space".
 This is especially so as further qualifiers are added, such as "Hausdorff space" (def.
 4.1 below).
-But beware that there are other kinds of spaces in mathematics. - Remark 2.4.
+But beware that there are other kinds of spaces in mathematics. - Remark 2.5.
 The simple definition of open subsets in def.
-2.2 and the simple implementation of the principle of continuity below in def.
+2.3 and the simple implementation of the principle of continuity below in def.
 3.1 gives the field of topology its fundamental and universal flavor.
 The combinatorial nature of these definitions makes topology be closely related to formal logic.
 This becomes more manifest still for the "sober topological space" discussed below.
-For more on this perspective see also the remark on locale below, remark 5.6.
+For more on this perspective see the remark on locales below, remark 5.6.
 An introductory textbook amplifying this perspective is (Vickers 89).
-Here is some common further terminology regarding topological spaces: There is an evident partial ordering on the set of topologies that a given set may carry: Definition 2.5. (finer/coarser topologies) Let X be a set, and let $\tau_1, \tau_2 \in P(X)$ be two topologies on X, hence two choices of open subsets for X, making it a topological space.
+Before we look at first examples below, here is some common further terminology regarding topological spaces: There is an evident partial ordering on the set of topologies that a given set may carry: Definition 2.6. (finer/coarser topologies) Let X be a set, and let $\tau_1, \tau_2 \in P(X)$ be two topologies on X, hence two choices of open subsets for X, making it a topological space.
 If $\tau_1 \subset \tau_2$ hence if every open subset of X with respect to τ_1 is also regarded as open by τ_2 , then one says that - the topology τ_2 is finer than the topology τ_2 - the topology τ_1 is coarser than the topology τ_1 .

-With any kind of structure on sets, it is of interest how to "generate" such structures from a small amount of data: Definition 2.6. (basis for the topology) Let (X, τ) be a topological space, def.
-2.2, and let $\beta \subset \tau$ be a subset of its set of open subsets.
-We say that - 1. β is a basis for the topology if every open subset $0 \in \tau$ is a union of elements of β ; - 2. β is a sub-basis for the topology if every open subset $0 \in \tau$ is a union of finite intersections of elements of β .
-Often it is convenient to define topologies by defining some (sub-)basis (def.
-2.6).
+With any kind of structure on sets, it is of interest how to "generate" such structures from a small amount of data: Definition 2.7. (basis for the topology) Let (X, τ) be a topological space, def.
+2.3, and let $\beta \subset \tau$ be a subset of its set of open subsets.
+We say that 1. β is a basis for the topology τ if every open subset $0 \in \tau$ is a union of elements of β ; 2. β is a sub-basis for the topology if every open subset $0 \in \tau$ is a union of finite intersections of elements of β .
+Often it is convenient to define topologies by defining some (sub-)basis as in def.
+2.7.
 Examples are the the metric topology below def.
-2.8, the binary product topology below in def.
-2.15 below, and the compact-open topology on mapping spaces below in def.
+2.9, the binary product topology in def.
+2.16 below, and the compact-open topology on mapping spaces below in def.
 6.11.
-To make use of this, we need to recognize sets of open subsets that serve as the basis for some topology: Lemma 2.7.
+To make use of this, we need to recognize sets of open subsets that serve as the basis for some topology: Lemma 2.8.
 Let X be a set.